Solutions / Ongoing Monitoring

 |---|---|---|

-| Screening depth | Reusable profiles for sanctions, PEP, watchlist, wanted, and adverse media coverage | Controls matched to customer risk. |
+| Screening coverage | Sanctions, PEP, RCA, wanted, watchlist, and adverse media profiles | Controls match the customer segment and risk appetite. |

-| Case handoff | Cases, hit review, notes, escalation, outcome, and timeline | Actionable changes become owned work. |
+| Case review | Hit context, source evidence, notes, escalation, outcome, and timeline | Actionable changes become owned compliance work. |

 A resolved false positive should not return as a new alert every cycle.
 Suppression keeps analysts focused while preserving the decision context.